 John Mikytuck, MS, Executive Director

 John Mikytuck has addressed issues impacting the LGBT community for more than 30 years.
 For many of those as an HIV/AIDS educator, advocate and filmmaker.
 In 2007, Mikytuck received an Emmy Award for ‘Youth & AIDS’, a story on abstinence-only HIV programs.
 In 2011, Mikytuck’s film The Newcomer, about America’s first openly-gay mayor, aired on PBS.
 A native of New Jersey, Mikytuck returned to the state in 2011 to advocate for homeless LGBT youth.
-Mikytuck began volunteering at QSpot in 2012 and become Executive Diretor in 2015.
-During his tenure, Mikytuck helped expand QSpot’s footprint and increase its services to the community.
+Mikytuck began volunteering at QSpot in 2013 and become Executive Director in 2015.
 In 2016, Mikytuck successfully defended the agency from eviction, a multi-year effort led by the Lowenstein Sandler law firm.
 In 2020, Mikytuck oversaw the launch of the QSpot Capital Fund to acquire and renovate the largest stand-alone LGBT community center in NJ.
 In Feb.
 2022, QSpot purchased its current home, becoming the only LGBT community center in NJ to own its property.
 Mikytuck earned a bachelors of science from Cornell University and masters in journalism from Columbia University.
 Mikytuck is an avid traveler and scuba diver; visiting over 30 countries and diving in many, including Cuba, South Africa, Galapagos Islands, Thailand, and the Red Sea while exploring Egypt.

 Michael Victor, MAS, SAC, Buddy Program Coordinator